Smith & Wesson Model 60: Design

-In 1996, the stronger J-Magnum frame was introduced and the cylinder was lengthened to support the .357 Magnum round, (as well as the .38 Special).
+In 1996, the stronger J-Magnum frame was introduced and the cylinder was lengthened to support the .357 Magnum round(as well as the .38 Special).

 The new model replaced the .38 Special-only version and is available in either a 2.125" or a 3" barrel, with a 5" barrel introduced in 2005.

-Sight Systems
+Popularity

+The 1965 model's stainless steel production proved so popular that there was a waiting list at gunshops for up to six months to purchase one.

-With the exception of the Model 60-1, the vast majority of first-generation Model 60 revolvers were produced with fixed sights; modern production revolvers are typically offered with either a fixed or adjustable rear sight and a fixed sight in front.
-Despite the reduction in effective range due to the short barrel and consequently reduced sight radius, the 2" barrel version is one of the preferred backup and concealed carry weapons for law enforcement officers and civilians alike to this day.
+Despite the reduction in effective range due to the short barrel and its reduced sighting accuracy, the 2" barrel version is one of the preferred backup and concealed carry weapons for law enforcement officers and civilians alike to this day.